Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ![](./assets/challenge-1-hero.png)

-## What is Challenge 1?
+## Introduction to the Challenge:

 While traditional finance relies on credit scores to gauge the risk of default, decentralized finance (DeFi) has been largely dependent on over-collateralization (i.e. the equivalent of a secured credit card).
 An effective on-chain credit score would improve capital efficiency and create a more inclusive, efficient DeFi ecosystem that could one day surpass traditional financial institutions.

-Your goal is to predict liquidation (as per binary classification) of an active borrower on Aave v2 Ethereum and Compound v2 Ethereum using PyTorch.
+Your objective is to predict the liquidation (binary classification) of an active borrower on Aave v2 Ethereum and Compound v2 Ethereum using PyTorch.
 Liquidation here includes both:

 * Actual liquidation, when a borrower’s health factor drops below the liquidation threshold, triggering a liquidation event; AND
 * Technical liquidation, when a borrower’s health factor drops below 1.2.

-Technically speaking, and to ensure numerical stability, we take the reciprocal of the health factor (which we call the risk factor) and use it in the features.
+For numerical stability, the reciprocal of the health factor (referred to as the risk factor) is used in the features.

-See the [announcement page](https://blog.spectral.finance/challenge-1-credit-scoring-web3/) for more details on the importance of this problem and challenge design.
+Refer to the [announcement page](https://blog.spectral.finance/challenge-1-credit-scoring-web3/) for additional details on the significance of this problem and the challenge design.

 Our [Gitbook](https://docs.spectral.finance/) contains the most comprehensive information on the tooling required to participate in this challenge, along with an overview of the technical architecture of the Spectral platform.

-## Goals
+## Goals:
-This repo aims to help participants understand the following components of the challenge:
+This repository aims to assist participants in understand the following components of the challenge:
 1. Using the Spectral CLI
 2. The training dataset
 3. The submission format
 4. Leveraging zero knowledge machine learning (implicit in this Starter Kit)

-## For Developers
+## For Developers:

 ### Prepare Your Environment

 #### Python 3.11.6 is required to use the Spectral CLI.
-#### We strongly recommend interacting with the Spectral CLI in an isolated virtual environment.
+#### It is strongly recommended to interact with the Spectral CLI in an isolated virtual environment.

-To manage multiple versions of Python on a single machine we recommend [asdf](https://asdf-vm.com/).
+For managing multiple Python versions, consider using [asdf](https://asdf-vm.com/).

 ##### First, clone the repository
 ```